Purnea University

 Purnea University is a collegiate public state university located in Purnia, Bihar, India.
 It has jurisdiction over Purnia, Araria, Kishanganj and Katihar districts.
 It was established by an act of State Legislature in 2018.
-As a collegiate university, its main functions are divided between the academic departments of the university and affiliated colleges.Bhola Paswan Shastri INTER AND DEGREE College Babhangama Bihariganj Madhepura.Director-Dinanath Prabodh,Principal-Atulesh Verma (Babul jee) Shikshak Prakoshth Pradesh Mahaasachiv at J.D.U Bihar.Director-Dinanath Prabodh(1980).Coordinator-Akhilesh Kumar,Ratnesh Kumar,Devnarayan Dev,Shankar Kumar.
+As a collegiate university, its main functions are divided between the academic departments of the university and affiliated colleges.

 The Governor of Bihar serves as the university's chancellor.

 History

 Purnea University was established on 18 March 2018 after its bifurcation from Bhupendra Narayan Mandal University, Madhepura.
-The first academic year of the university was scheduled to be 2018–19.
+The first academic year of the university was 2018–19.